-Hydrogen-oxidizing bacteria are species that can use hydrogen (gaseous hydrogen) as the electron donor (they can oxidize hydrogen).
+Hydrogen-oxidizing bacteria are species that can use hydrogen (gaseous hydrogen) as the electron donor (can oxidize hydrogen).
 They are divided into three main groups that include; facultative autotrophs (facultative chemolithoautotrophic), aerobic and anaerobic hydrogen-oxidizing bacteria.

 Compared to the other hydrogen-oxidizing bacteria, those described as facultative autotrophs can fix carbon dioxide.
 However, they can also use various organic substrates as a source of energy.